Another 48 Hrs.: Plot

-Reggie has completed his prison term for robbing a payroll (a crime for which he claims complete innocence), which he had been serving six months before.
-He is scheduled to be released.
-Jack tries to convince Reggie to help him clear his name and find the Iceman.
-Reggie requests that Jack gives him the $500,000 that Jack has been holding on to for him.
+Reggie has completed an extra five years in prison for robbing a prison payroll (a crime for which he claims complete innocence), which he had started serving after his original three-year sentence was up.
+Now he's scheduled to be released.
+As Reggie is released on the next day, Jack tries to convince Reggie to help him clear his name and find the Ice Man.
+Reggie requests that Jack gives him the $500,000 that Jack has been holding on to for him and let him get back to his life.
 Jack refuses to give Reggie the money unless Reggie helps him.

-After the bus transporting Reggie is attacked by two bikers and Jack gets shot, Jack forces Reggie to help him by having the hospital release Reggie into his custody.
-Reggie recognizes one of the two bikers as Richard "Cherry" Ganz, the brother of Albert Ganz, the escaped convict Jack killed years earlier.
-Cherry and his partner Willie Hickok are the hitmen hired to kill Reggie.
-Burroughs, who works for the Iceman, was trying to hire Brock as insurance, just in case Cherry and Hickok failed.
-When the Iceman murders Hickok's primary contact man, Malcolm Price, Hickok kills Burroughs, after the latter reveals himself to be an associate of the Iceman.
+After Jack gets shot at a diner, and the bus transporting Reggie out of the prison is attacked by two bikers, Jack forces Reggie to help him by having the hospital release Reggie into his custody.
+Reggie recognizes one of the two bikers—the one who shot Jack—as Richard "Cherry" Ganz (Andrew Divoff), the brother of Albert Ganz, the escaped convict that Jack killed years earlier.
+Cherry (who Reggie says, "makes (Albert) Ganz look like Gandhi") and his partner Willie Hickok (David Anthony Marshall), the other biker, are the hitmen that the Ice Man has hired to kill Reggie, while Cherry also wants to kill Jack as revenge for Jack killing Albert.
+And Reggie admits to Jack that the Ice Man was the drug dealer that Reggie and his former gang—Albert, Billy Bear, Luther, and Henry Wong—stole the $500,000 from years ago.

+Burroughs, who works for the Ice Man, was trying to hire Brock as insurance, just in case Cherry and Hickok fail to kill Reggie.
+When the Ice Man kills Hickok's and Cherry's primary contact man, Malcolm Price (Ted Markland), Hickok, knowing that Burroughs works for the Ice Man, kills Burroughs in retaliation.
+Reggie finally admits to Jack the truth—that the reason why the Ice Man put a hit out on Reggie is because he's seen the Ice Man's face before, and he can identify the Ice Man.

+Reggie owes money to Kirkland Smith (Bernie Casey), an inmate who protected Reggie from the Ice Man's hitmen in prison.
+Reggie goes to the goodwill store where Kirkland's daughter Amy (Tisha Campbell) works, so he can give her the money that he owes to Kirkland, but Reggie and Amy are captured by Cherry and Hickok, and taken to a local nightclub called the Bird Cage, in San Francisco's North Beach neighborhood.
+Inspector Frank Cruise (Ed O'Ross) arrives and orders Cherry and Hickok to kill Reggie and Amy.
+Before that can happen, Jack shows up as Reggie identifies the Ice Man as Inspector Ben Kehoe (Brion James) -- Jack's friend and fellow officer—with Cruise serving as Kehoe's accomplice.
+It turns out that Kehoe had Cruise pick Brock's gun up at the track so it wouldn't be found, because Kehoe believed that Jack was getting too close to identifying him as the Ice Man.

-Reggie is captured by Cherry and Hickok, and Jack confronts the two criminals at a local nightclub where Ben Kehoe—Jack's friend and fellow officer—is revealed to be the Iceman, with another detective, Frank Cruise, serving as an accomplice.
-A gunfight ensues, with Jack wounding Hickok and killing Cruise.
-After killing both Hickok and Cherry, Reggie is held captive by Kehoe and used as a human shield.
-Reggie sarcastically begs Jack to shoot him.
-Jack does so, firing a shot into Reggie's shoulder, wounding him and throwing him off Kehoe.
-Jack then shoots Kehoe, killing him.
-Before Reggie is transported to the hospital, he and Jack share a few parting words.
-As the ambulance leaves with Reggie, Jack realizes that Reggie has once again stolen his lighter although he decides to let Reggie keep it out of respect.
+A shootout ensues, with Jack wounding Hickok and Cherry, and killing Cruise.
+After Reggie kills both Hickok and Cherry, Reggie is held captive by Kehoe, and used as a human shield.
+Reggie, angry about how horrible his day has gone since getting released from prison, sarcastically begs Jack to shoot him.
+Jack, seeing a way to get Reggie out of Kehoe's grip, fires a shot into Reggie's shoulder, wounding him and causing him to slide downward to the floor, and then Jack kills Kehoe by shooting him seven times.
+Before Reggie is transported to the hospital, Jack lets him know of the $500,000 that he took off of Kehoe, and that Jack will meet Reggie at the hospital to talk about it.
+As the ambulance leaves with Reggie, Jack realizes that Reggie has once again stolen his lighter.
+They both laugh about it—Reggie in the ambulance, and Jack standing with Amy outside the Bird Cage club.